 Over the last few months, there have been several news reports and announcements from the federal government about potential changes to the U.S. Department of Housing and Urban Development (HUD) and the federal housing programs it administers.

-If you have questions about how these changes could affect you and the people in your community, we have collected all the information we have so far.
+If you have questions about how these changes could affect you and the people in your community, we hope the information below can help.
 We will continue to update this page to keep our community informed about any potential changes to federal housing programs.

 What You Need to Know:

 • HUD has announced that federal funding for the Emergency Housing Voucher (EHV) program will end by 2026.
-THA serves 115 households with this program, and we are working internally and with our partners to develop a plan to support these households.
+THA serves 115 households with this program, and we are working internally and with our partners to support these households after the program’s end.

-• Right now, no THA residents or program participants are at risk of losing their housing or financial help because of any Executive Order.
+• Right now, no THA residents or program participants are at risk of losing their housing.

 • Although HUD has been ordered to downsize, THA staff are not HUD employees, so this reduction through government action does not apply to us.